dmix/duster.js/README.md

 Run the installation
     $ npm install

+Get the growl app from the App Store (*not free) or from here https://bitbucket.org/pmetzger/growl/downloads

+Be sure to install growlnotify plugin

 ## Usage
 Create a file named .dusterjs in your home directory and add the input and output paths to it.
 The file is expected to be in YAML format